ABTC Frequently Asked Questions (FAQs)

-Can I use my ABTC to travel to Australia as a Tourist?
+Can I use my ABTC to travel to Australia for other purposes?

-ABTC holders can travel for short and infrequent visits to Australia as a tourist, provided that your ABTC card is valid at the time of your travel.
-If travelling as a tourist, you should not use APEC fast track lanes or priority counters at Australian airports. .
-If you are travelling for short and infrequent visits to Australia as a tourist, you do not need to notify us prior to your travel.
-If you require a longer stay in Australia, or more frequent travel as a tourist, you should apply for an appropriate visa.
+ABTC holders can travel for short and infrequent visits to Australia for other purposes, such as visiting family, provided that your ABTC card is valid at the time of your travel.
+If travelling for a non-business reason, you should not use the APEC fast track lanes or priority counters at Australian airports.
+If you are travelling for short and infrequent visits to Australia for non-business reasons, you do not need to notify us prior to your travel.
+If you require a longer stay in Australia, or more frequent travel for non-business reasons, you should apply for an appropriate visa.

-Do I need to inform DIBP before I use my ABTC?
+Do I need to inform the Department of Home Affairs before I use my ABTC?

 No. If your ABTC plastic card is valid for travel to Australia, and you are travelling for legitimate business reasons, you do not need to contact us or seek approval prior to your travel to Australia.
-You also do not need to notify us if you intend to travel for short and infrequent visits to Australia as a tourist, using your valid ABTC plastic card.
+You also do not need to notify us if you intend to travel for short and infrequent visits to Australia for other purposes, such as visiting family, using your valid ABTC plastic card.
 You only need to notify us if you intend to lodge a Visitor Visa application for a longer stay or more frequent travel to Australia, or if you intend to lodge an application for a different type of Australian visa.